Kerrang!/XFM UK Acoustic Sessions

-Kerrang!/XFM UK Acoustic Sessions is the third EP by rock quartet Coheed and Cambria and it was released exclusively for iTunes music store.
+Kerrang!/XFM UK Acoustic Sessions is the sixth EP by American progressive rock band Coheed and Cambria and it was released exclusively for iTunes music store.
 All tracks were recorded live and acoustic at the UK XFM studio.
 For some unknown duration of time, the album was removed from the iTunes Store, it has since become available again with the exception of track 2 as a partial album.